Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Introduction

 \section{Introduction}

-The Active Flux schemes are a recently developed class of methods introduced to solve systems of hyperbolic conservation laws (see \cite{eymann11, eymann2011active, eymann13}).
+The Active Flux schemes are a class of methods introduced to solve systems of hyperbolic conservation laws (see \cite{eymann11, eymann2011active, eymann13}), an extension of Scheme V from \cite{vanleer77}.
 They combine two types of degrees of freedom: cell averages and shared point values at the cell interfaces.
-The Active Flux method uses a globally continuous approximation, which is conceptually different to other finite volume methods.
+The Active Flux method uses a globally continuous approximation, which is conceptually different to other finite volume

+methods.
 Yet, the conservative updates of the cell averages resemble a finite volume method and are given by the fluxes through the boundary of the cell.
 The Active Flux method approximates these fluxes by quadratures directly using the point values.
 This is in contrast to many finite volume schemes that use Riemann solvers to define the fluxes.

 Two ways how the point values can be updated in time have emerged.
 Initially (e.g., in \cite{vanleer77,eymann13}) , it was proposed to use a short-time (approximate) solution of the initial-value problem (IVP) of the conservation law.
 Such an approach is appropriate for many equations (see \cite{eymann2011active,barsukow18activeflux} for scalar conservation laws and for hyperbolic systems of conservation laws in one spatial dimension) and the resulting method is a one-stage method.
 The solution of the IVP naturally includes upwinding which is helpful for stability upon explicit integration in time.
 Since it is quite challenging to find short-time (approximate) third-order accurate solutions for multi-dimensional systems of conservation laws, it was proposed in \cite{abgrall23,abgrall23a} to complement a semi-discrete version of the cell average update with an ordinary differential equation (ODE) for the point value and to integrate both in time using a standard Runge-Kutta method \cite{abgrall2023combination,abgrall2023extensions,abgrall2025semi}.